gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     Set-Cookie: baz=blah

-Then `res.header["Set-Cookie"]` will be evaluted to the table value `{"a=3", "foo=bar", "baz=blah"}`.
+Then `res.header["Set-Cookie"]` will be evaluated to the table value `{"a=3", "foo=bar", "baz=blah"}`.

 URI query strings can be concatenated to URI itself, for instance,